EpiData-dk/analysis/help/commands.md

 - `variable`

   Variable must be unique.
-If the variable name is followed by square brackets [...], then a global *vector* is created, where each entry can be individually accessed using
+If the variable name is followed by square brackets [...], then a global *vector* is created, where each entry can be individually accessed using an index `[ix]`

 - `type`

   a valid EpiData [type](#variabletype)

+### option

 - `expression`